There are so many Alexa speakers so let us help you decide which to buy

 - Not everyone wants a Facebook camera/microphone on in their homes

 Before you get started with your objections, we get it.
 It's Facebook.
-The social media giant hasn't exactly endeared itself to us or done much to gain our collective trust these past few turbulent years, that's very true.
+The social media giant hasn't exactly endeared itself to us or done much to gain our collective trust these past few turbulent years.
+That's very true.
 However, the simple fact remains that many of the people you know, including a fair number of your family members, are probably still active on the platform, and those same people may be resistant to try other platforms, services, or devices for staying in touch.
-Enter the Facebook Portal line of devices.
+So we bit the bullet for you and evaluated the device with a full Facebook Portal+ (2021) review, and surprise — we actually liked it!

 The main reason I keep my Facebook account active is that nearly all of my contacts have an account, and I know that I can reach them via Messenger chat, calls, or video whenever I want.
 That's powerful, and it's an advantage Facebook has leaned into with this device.
-My 90+-year-old grandmother is way more likely to video chat with me on one of these than the proprietary Amazon Echo Show's video chat platform.
+For example, my 90+-year-old grandmother is way more likely to video chat with me on one of these than the proprietary Amazon Echo Show's video chat platform.
 She just is.

-In addition to being a superior video chatting device to most other smart screen displays, the Facebook Portal has Alexa built-in.
+In addition to being a superior video chatting device to most other smart screen displays, the Facebook Portal+ has Alexa built-in.
 It thus is a great smart speaker for controlling your smart home gadgets or listening to Amazon Music, Spotify, Pandora, or iHeartRadio, among others.

 If you want a great video chatting device that happens to work with Amazon's Alexa voice assistant, a Portal may be the answer to your dreams.